News cinema

 A news cinema or newsreel theatre is a cinema specialising in short films, shown in a continuous manner.
 However, despite its name, a news cinema does not necessarily show only cinematographical news.

-Timeline
+History

 The first official news cinema, The Daily Bioscope, opened in London on 23 May 1909.

+"...at the corner of Bishopsgate and New Street (opposite the side entrance to Liverpool Street Railway Station).
+The Daily Bioscope was opened in a converted shop on 23rd May 1906 with Lubin Manufacturing Company's “The San Francisco Disaster”, Pathé Frères' “The Olympic Games at Athens” (Jeux Olympiques d'Athènes) and two short comedies.
+It had 100-seats and was operated by G.F.
+Silas on behalf of the Gaumont Company."

-In the United States, however, the apparition of a dedicated news cinema came much later, the first being the Embassy Theatre on Broadway, New York City, which opened in 1925 as a first-run theater before Loew's Inc. converted it into a news theater on 2 November 1929.
+In 1929, the United States first dedicated news cinema was the Embassy Theatre on Broadway, New York City, which opened in 1925 as a first-run theater, before Loew's Inc. converted it into a news theater on 2 November 1929.
 However, because of competition with television news, it reverted into a first-run theater in 1949.